FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 4.rst

 The following storm drain parameters are automatically assigned in the SWMM.inp file:

     - Runoff Wet Weather (WET_STEP) and Runoff Dry Weather (DRY_STEP) timesteps equal 00:01:00 min.
       These watershed routing parameters are not directly used by the storm drain model but can affect the storm drain routing if they are less than the
       ROUTING_STEP.
       This avoids an inappropriate assignment of these parameters.
     - Lengthening Step (LENGTHENING_STEP) is set as the routing timestep (ROUTING_STEP) divided by 6.
       This option increases the length of the shorter conduits based on the Courant-Friederick-Levy (CFL) stability criteria.
       The storm drain model bases the new equivalent pipe length on an estimate of the full flow velocity in the conduit as well as on the wave celerity.
       The full area, width and hydraulic radius are unchanged in the modified link but the length, slope and roughness are altered.

-..

        Length Factor = (Wave Celerity + Full Depth Velocity) \* Timestep/ Pipe Length For a Length Factor > 1:

        New Roughness= Old Roughness /Length Factor**0.5

        New Slope = Old Slope Slope/Length Factor**0.5

     - The routing model (FLOW_ROUTING) for the FLO-2D storm drain component is set as dynamic wave (DYNWAVE) to account for backwater effects, entrance/exit losses, flow reversal or pressurized flow.
     - The inertial term (INERTIAL_DAMPING) is set to PARTIAL or dampen (Partial=1).
       The inertial terms in the Saint Venant Equation are reduced for critical flow and ignored for supercritical flow.
     - Report Control Actions and Report Input Summary ([Report] CONTROLS and INPUT) are automatically turned on.
     - “Start Reporting on” variables (START_DATE and START_TIME) in the SWMM GUI is automatically set as Start Analysis on.
       Both the FLO-2D and the storm drain model will start reporting results at the beginning of the simulation.
     - “End Analysis on” variables (END_DATE and END_TIME) in the SWMM GUI are automatically set based on the simulation time entered in FLO-2D.
       The Storm Drain results (\*.RPT,\*.OUT) are automatically saved when the model simulation runs until completion.
       If the model is stopped before completion, storm drain results are written.

 Initial Parameters
 ^^^^^^^^^^^^^^^^^^

 When building the storm drain model, the following data assignments in the SWMM.inp file are recommended:

     1. It is recommended to keep the names of the various storm drain components simple, short and uniform such as I1, I2, I3… for inlets.
        The number of characters should be less than 25.
        Use O = outlets and C = pipe conduits.
        This will simplify the graphics display of the storm drain components and make it easier to differentiate between inlets, manholes and outlets.
     2. The END_TIME for the model duration is automatically assigned so that the END_TIME minus the START_TIME is equal to the simulation time SIMUL in the
        FLO-2D model CONT.DAT file.
     3. The ROUTING_STEP is automatically assigned as equal to the FLO-2D Timestep.
        The FLO-2D Timestep is used as the Routing_STEP for all conditions including a VARIABLE_STEP equal or different to zero.

-*Note: The WET_STEP and DRY_STEP values are hardcoded to 1 minute.*
+    .. note:: The WET_STEP and DRY_STEP values are hardcoded to 1 minute.*

     4. The REPORT_START_DATE and REPORT_START_TIME are automatically assigned as the start date and time.
        The storm drain component reporting time (REPORT_STEP) in SWMM.inp file is recommended to be set up as equal to the FLO-2D output interval (TOUT) in the CONT.DAT file.
        REPORT_STEP is a mixture of hours, minutes and seconds with the format 00:00:00.
        The unit for TOUT is hours.

 Integration of a Storm Drain Network into a Complex Urban Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^